return to Natural Dog Health Remedies

 For canine osteosarcoma, which is the most common type of bone cancer tumor in dogs, the treatment of choice is amputation of the affected limb, followed by chemotherapy.

-Amputation serves two purposes: first, it removes the primary tumor and prevents it from metastasizing, and secondly, it also removes the source of pain, and may therefore dramatically improve the dog patient's quality of life.
+Amputation serves two purposes.
+First, it removes the primary tumor and prevents it from metastasizing.
+Second, it also removes the source of pain, and may therefore dramatically improve the dog patient's quality of life.

 In cases of inoperable bone cancer, or where the bone tumor cannot be completely removed, radiation therapy may be used before or after surgery.
 It is also often used to provide pain relief from secondary bone tumors associated with metastases.